openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 **Clear** button becomes available next to the changed field in the component.

   .. image:: ../Images/ContentLibraries_ResetComponentField.png
-     :alt: Clear button in the course component field reverts value to library value.
+     :alt: Clear icon in the course component field reverts value to library value.

   To clear any edits made in the course outline and bring your edited components